mbsa-tud/tsad_platform/README.md

 Once the detection is finished, the following results are are displayed in the windows below:
 * **Plots** of the anomaly scores and detected anoamlies for the first model the detection was run for.
+If you want to observe the detection of another model, just right-click on it in the list of trained models (1) and select `Show Detection`.
+If you already ran the detection for that model, the scores and plots will be displayed directly.
+Otherwise run the detection for the selected model again.
-* The **Scores** for the currently selected file and the average scores across all files.
+* The **Scores** for the currently selected file and the **Average Scores** across all files.
 These tables can be exported.
-* A **Computation time** plot showing the  average computational time of the models for a single subsequence on the x-axis and the obtained scores on the y-axis.
+* A **Computation Time** plot showing the  average computational time of the models for a single subsequence on the x-axis and the obtained scores on the y-axis.
 Using the `Metric Selection` button, one can choose what metrics should be displayed within this plot.

 You can select another threshold or reconfigure the dynamic threshold.
 This will update the scores **only** for the currently shown model in the **Plots** section (4).
 To update it for all models, you need to run the detection again (See [Run detection](#run-detection-3)).

-**NOTE** If you want to observe the detection of another model, just right-click on it in the list of trained models (1) and select `Show Detection`.
-If you already ran the detection for that model, the scores and plots will be displayed directly.
-Otherwise run the detection for the selected model again.

 ---